Best Ayurvedic Teas for Wellness

 • Cautions: Avoid with bleeding disorders or blood thinners.

-• Modern Uses: Helps sore throats, coughs, and toothaches.
+• Modern Uses: Traditionally used for sore throats, coughs, or tooth discomfort.

-These teas soothe heat and inflammation, ideal for Pitta imbalances.
+These teas soothe heat sensations, ideal for Pitta tendencies.
 Rose tea feels like a gentle hug on hot days, much like an Ayurvedic face care routine for glowing skin.

 Rose Tea (Gulab Jal Chai) 🌹